 I have always loved to write.
-Even from the time that I was five or six years old, I would rewrite my favourite fairytales in my own words and try to invent different endings for them.
+Even from the age of about five or six, I would rewrite my favourite fairy tales in my own words and try to invent different endings for them.

-Specifically, the story of Goldilocks and the Three Bears had always been my favourite, and I’d always felt as though Goldilocks got off with her burgling scot-free.
-To make up for this, I would write endings with the Three Bears running after her through the forest and upon her capture, they’d take her to the police or give her a firm telling off at the very least.
+The story of Goldilocks and the Three Bears had always been a particular favourite, and I always felt as though Goldilocks, with her brazen breaking and entering, got off with her crime scot-free.
+To make up for this, I would write endings wherein the Three Bears would chase after her through the forest and, upon her capture, take her to the authorities or, at the very least give her a firm telling off.

-As I grew up my interest in writing grew along with me and it soon became a passion.
+As I grew up my interest in writing grew too, and I became passionate about it, writing whenever I got the chance.

-Over the years, there have been many times when I have needed to ‘get away from it all’ and writing is the only way I know how to do that with any degree of success.
+There have been many times over the years when I have needed to ‘get away from it all’ and writing is the only way I know how to do that with any degree of success.

-Those places I would create would become a vacation of sorts from the troubles or difficulties that were happening in my life, and through expressing my thoughts and feelings onto the page, I was better able to understand them which in turn helped me to grow as a person.
+The imagined worlds that I would create became a vacation of sorts from the troubles or difficulties that were happening in my life, and through expressing my thoughts and feelings onto the page, I was better able to understand them which in turn helped me to grow as a person.

 All these and a gazillion other reasons are why I love to write.